Thought Leadership

 But how real are these risks for marketing organizations, and what can you do to mitigate them?
 Here's my advice to those of you weighing your options:

-- Public AI Tools: These tools, including Bard and ChatGPT, are readily available to the general population.
+1. Public AI Tools: These tools, including Bard and ChatGPT, are readily available to the general population.
 They are cloud-based platforms that allow users to interface with pre-trained AI models directly in an unstructured environment.
 They're low-cost and easily accessible but also the most prone to risk and misuse.
 Going this route means it's up to your business to develop and maintain the surrounding systems necessary to ensure these tools are securely, responsibly, and consistently adopted into your workflow.

-- Proprietary AI Tools: These tools are developed for and owned by your company.
+2. Proprietary AI Tools: These tools are developed for and owned by your company.
 Building vs. buying can be a good choice if you have unique requirements or need total control over the AI models' training data and development.
 However, the significant costs, effort, and ongoing data required to effectively train and maintain AI models in this way mean this option is out of reach for many organizations.

-- Enterprise AI Tools: Designed for large-scale organizations with complex marketing needs, these tools provide structured AI applications, scalability, integration with existing systems, and baked-in security features.
+3. Enterprise AI Tools: Designed for large-scale organizations with complex marketing needs, these tools provide structured AI applications, scalability, integration with existing systems, and baked-in security features.

 The caveat: We're experiencing an arms race among tech companies to claim dominance in the AI sector.
 OpenAI, for example, just announced its forthcoming ChatGPT Enterprise, which has been under development for less than a year.
 Exercise caution with vendor selection to safeguard your organization from added risk and uncertainty, as many new "enterprise" AI tools are hastily entering the market without oversight or regulation.

-Considerations for selecting a generative AI solution
+Four criteria for selecting a generative AI content solution

 Whatever option you pursue, crafting a responsible approach to AI-powered content creation is essential.
 In this vein, lots of articles explain what not to do, so I thought I'd share my four DOs for marketers instead:

-This may seem obvious, but it's important to call out nonetheless.
 Proprietary and enterprise tools tend to offer the most secure and controlled environments for tapping into generative AI models.
 With advanced control over user access and data privacy, these options will help keep sensitive data contained within your organization's infrastructure and safeguard you from any unlawful or unwanted third-party exposure.

-Skyword's AI-powered content engine ATOMM™, for example, ensures your proprietary information is never stored, exposed, or used in AI training models.
+Skyword's AI-powered content engine Accelerator360™, for example, ensures your proprietary information is never stored, exposed, or used in AI training models.
 By contrast, OpenAI's ChatGPT interface saves input data by default, including chat history, and the company may use the information to train and improve its models.

 Ensure your solution(s) address:

-- How user access will be securely managed and unauthorized access prevented
+• How user access will be securely managed and unauthorized access prevented

-- How data inputs and IP are stored and handled, including for algorithm training
+• How data inputs and IP are stored and handled, including for algorithm training

-- What safeguards are in place to protect your brand from misuse and external attacks
+• What safeguards are in place to protect your brand from misuse and external attacks

 For most companies, the need to rapidly scale content creation is the biggest driver of generative AI adoption.
 However, achieving this is entirely counterproductive if it comes at the cost of your customers' experience.